 AP or Not AP

 Many high schools offer Advanced Placement (AP) courses.
 AP is administered by the College Board and offered through high schools.
 These courses can give students college credit that can be applied to a degree program.
-Dordt College accepts AP credit for a number of courses, including biology, chemistry, and calculus.
+Dordt University accepts AP credit for a number of courses, including biology, chemistry, and calculus.

 Unfortunately, medical schools do not have uniform policies regarding AP credit.
 Some medical schools accept AP credit, some accept it with conditions, others do not accept it at all.
 The best thing you can do is to check the AP policy of the medical schools that interest you before taking the AP course.
 (Notice that this requires you to at least consider, during high school, which medical schools interest you.
 This list must include the state or provincial schools within your state of residence.)